-The bill would prohibit local governments from adopting an ordinance, resolution, or regulation that is more restrictive than defined for license capacity for child care homes or staffto-child ratios for child care centers.
+The bill would prohibit local governments from adopting any ordinance, resolution, or regulation that is more restrictive than defined for license capacity for child care homes or staffto-child ratios for child care centers.

-The bill would require child care centers to meet fire protection, water supply, and sewage disposal requirements of the State Fire Marshal and the local jurisdiction.
-The bill also would require a designated area for children's activities to contain a minimum of 28 square feet of floor space per child, excluding kitchens, passageways, storage areas, and bathrooms, and a minimum of 60 square feet of outdoor play space for each child using the space at a given time.
+The bill would require child care centers to meet fire protection, water supply, and sewage disposal requirements of the local jurisdiction.
+The bill also would require a designated area for children's activities to contain a minimum of 28 square feet of floor space per child, excluding kitchens, passageways, storage areas, and bathrooms, and a minimum of 75 square feet of outdoor play space for each child using the space at a given time.